harshendrashah/Android-Projects-Beginner/README.md

     * **Allow USB debugging**.
     * **Run** the project from the Android Studio IDE.

-## Desription
+## Description
-###1.Birthday Card
+### 1.Birthday Card
     A simple Layout of a Birthday Card.
-###2.CourtCounter
+### 2.CourtCounter
     A score counter for a BasketBall Game
-###3.Just Java
+### 3.Just Java
     A simple application for ordering coffee drinks.
     It has a feature of mailing the order details.